 The atmosphere of Tibia + theme of given Tibian fansite

 Swords, armors, dragons, demons, beer, and magic…all in pixels!
 That’s what we love Tibia for!
-While creating the item, which can be potentially implemented to game, we have to remember to retain the unique spirit within it.
+While creating the item, which can be potentially implemented in the game, we have to remember to retain the unique spirit within it.

 LET’S DO THIS!